kaiuechi/flatiron-microorganism-classification/README.md

 ![graph4](./images/r2.png)

-### Increase Accuracy of Key Feature Collection
+### Collect Key Features With Increased Accuracy

 Certain features of the data are more helpful in determining the type of microorganism than others.
-The two features that are most significant to the final model are `ConvexArea` and `raddi`.
+As shown in the graph below, the two features that are most significant to the final model are `ConvexArea` and `raddi`.

 In the current dataset, `ConvexArea` is recorded to three decimal places of accuracy while `raddi` is recorded to only two.
 If these features are recorded to a greater degree of detail, the model's predictive ability may be improved.